yusufammar/flight-reservation-website/README.md

 # Deployed On Heroku
 https://dry-basin-40948-521225186519.herokuapp.com/

-To apply any changes done to the deployed website
+-	To apply any changes done to the deployed website:
-$ git commit -am "make it better"
+	-	`git commit -am "make it better"`
-$ git push heroku main OR $ git push heroku {branch name}:main
+	-	`git push heroku main` OR `git push heroku {branch name}:main`

 # Installation (Locally):